 The clearing and depositary operations of the Fund's security transactions are mainly concentrated with one counterparty namely State Street Australia Limited.
-At 30 June 2017, State Street Australia Limited had a credit rating of A. As at 30 June 2017, substantially all cash and investments are held in custody by State Street Australia Limited.
+At 30 June 2017, State Street Australia Limited had a credit rating of A (2016: A).
+As at 30 June 2017, substantially all cash and investments are held in custody by State Street Australia Limited.

-(d) Liquidity risk
+(c) Liquidity risk